BioDAS/biodas.github.io/wiki/Spec_Review.md

 5. Provides a mechanism for activating or highlighting individual DAS services in clients

-&lt;font color="red&gt; Maybe it's a good idea to have a list of cmds that you can perform on the registry such as /das1/sources and
+<font color="red"> Maybe it's a good idea to have a list of cmds that
+you can perform on the registry such as /das1/sources and
 <http://www.dasregistry.org/das/coordinatesystem> </font>

 ### Clients